prfiredragon/pytorch-chatbot/README.md

 # Implementation of a Contextual Chatbot in PyTorch.
+## This Version
+This version is a modified version using data from my self, using data from another projects and ussing RNN insted of NeuralNet

+## Description

 Simple chatbot implementation with PyTorch.

 - The implementation should be easy to follow for beginners and provide a basic understanding of chatbots.
 - The implementation is straightforward with a Feed Forward Neural net with 2 hidden layers.